 CIBIL, in collaboration with Online PSB Loans Limited (OPL) and under SIDBI's mentorship, launched FIT Rank for MSME lending, using GST, Bank Statements, and ITRs to triangulate financial, income, and trade data.
-This model leverages machine learning to assess the probability of an MSME becoming an NPA in the next 12 months, enhancing risk differentiation and credit underwriting.
-SIDBI uses FIT Rank for Express Loans, and several financial institutions are implementing it for Working Capital loans, GST Sahay, Business Loans, Loans against property, and more.
+This model leverages machine learning to

-• TReDS
+TReDS

-The RBI introduced the TReDS platform to help MSMEs promptly realize their receivables by uploading, accepting, discounting, trading, and settling invoices.
+The RBI introduced the TReDS platform to help MSMEs promptly realise their receivables by uploading, accepting, discounting, trading, and settling invoices.
 Open to MSME sellers, corporate and government buyers, and financiers, TReDS transactions are "without recourse" to MSMEs, meaning they aren't liable if transactions fail.
 TReDS helps MSMEs access working capital more easily.